-Share concerns with the DSL as soon as possible, by logging all conversations on Child Protection Concern Form (Annex 2) or Safeguard my School using the safeguarding tab.
+Share concerns with the DSL as soon as possible, by logging all conversations on Child Protection Concern Form (Annex 2) or ClassCharts using the safeguarding tab.
 If you have an immediate concern over the welfare of the child you MUST speak to a DSL immediately.

-• If you are not able to contact your DSL or the deputy DSL and the child is at risk of immediate harm, contact the Children's Services Department directly.
+• If you are not able to contact your DSL or the DDSL and the child is at risk of immediate harm, contact the Children's Social Care Department directly.